-The Manager is due a management fee of 1/12th of 2 per cent of the NAV of the Cell per calendar month, payable monthly in arrears.
+The Manager is due a management fee of 2 per cent of the NAV of the Cell payable monthly in arrears.

-The Manager is also entitled to receive a performance fee of 15 per cent of the difference between the subscription price paid and the redemption price received on the relevant dealing day, subject to the achievement of a minimum annual rate of return of Bank of England Base Rate plus 300 basis points:
+The Manager is also entitled to receive a performance fee of 15 per cent of the difference between the subscription price paid and the redemption price received on the relevant dealing day, subject to the achievement of a minimum annual rate of return of Bank of England Base Rate plus 300 basis points.